ETO Logo

 • We try to automatically detect the language of each article’s title(s) and abstract(s) using a pycld2, a standard language identification algorithm.

 • English is the most common language for titles and abstracts.
-67.05% of articles have an English title, and 41.76% of articles have an English abstract.
+59.93% of articles with a title have an English title, and 41.29% of articles with an abstract have an English abstract.

 Year